msharmasharma/Nykaa-clone/README.md

 See Project :- https://nykaa-clone-nykaa.netlify.app/

-To see functionalities:-
+To see functionalities:- <br>
-click on hair option <br>
+- click on hair option <br>
-In hair page click on shampoo option <br>
+- In hair page click on shampoo option <br>
-In shampoo page add items to the cart also can sort items using sort option in shampoo page <br>
+- In shampoo page add items to the cart also can sort items using sort option in shampoo page <br>
-In cart page can remove items and can see total number of items and total amount also then click on checkout option <br>
+- In cart page can remove items and can see total number of items and total amount also then click on checkout option <br>
-In checkout page fill age details and click on place order to place the order. <br>
+- In checkout page fill age details and click on place order to place the order. <br>

 Nykaa is an Indian e-commerce company, founded by Falguni Nayar in 2012 and headquartered in Mumbai.
 It sells beauty, wellness and fashion products across websites, mobile apps and 100+ offline stores.
 In 2020, it became the first Indian unicorn startup headed by a woman.